TomHuynhSG/code-base-summarizer-llm/README.md

 * **Text File Contents:** Includes the full content of identifiable text files within the project.
 * **Intelligent Filtering:** Automatically ignores common directories (`node_modules`, `.git`, `dist`, build/cache folders, virtual environments, etc.) and specific noisy files (`package-lock.json`, `.env`, lock files, etc.).
 * **Binary/Non-Text Exclusion:** Skips binary files, images, archives, media, and other non-text formats.
+* **PDF Scanning:** Extracts text from PDF files using Docling for comprehensive codebase analysis.
 * **Optional LLM Integration:** Pass the generated summary directly to an OpenAI-compatible LLM API for automated analysis using the `--llm` flag.
 * **Customizable Prompting:** Use a template file (`--prompt`) to control the instructions given to the LLM, injecting the project summary using a special tag (`{{SUMMARY}}`).
 * **Configurable LLM Settings:** Easily adjust the LLM `model` and `temperature` via command-line options.